LeoMicael/LeoMicael/README.md

 - 👋 Hi, I’m @LeoMicael
-- 👀 I’m interested in read books and play guitar
+- 👀 I’m interested in read books and play guitar.
-- 🌱 I’m currently learning nodejs, english language and javascript
+- 🌱 I’m currently learning nodejs, english language and javascrip.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate in my new project.
-- 📫 How to reach me ...
+- 📫 How to reach me professional.jsleomicael@gmail.com

 <!--
 LeoMicael/LeoMicael is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.